OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/prc.md

 # OSDC - PRC - Pull Request Challenge

 Our goal is to encourage people with no or little experience in contributing to open source projects to get involved.
 We realize that making a big contribution would require a lot of work.
-Luckily we found thousands of projects with small and well defined opportunities to contribute.
+Luckily we found thousands of projects with small and well defined opportunities to make a difference.

 Some of the tasks only require the change of a single character, for example replacing an insecure link to http://github.com/ by a secure link to https://github.com/.
-Other tasks are slightly more complex, but even those don't require deep involvement in the projects.
+Other tasks are slightly more complex, but still without the need for programming.
+Then there are other tasks that require programming in Python, Rust, or in JavaScrip.
+However, even those tasks don't require a deep involvement in the projects.

+Open Source runs the world.

-We believe that these small contributions add up and make the whole open source ecosystem a healthier place.
+We believe that these (relatively) small contributions add up and make the whole open source ecosystem a healthier place.

 ## The Challenge